NextCenturyCorporation/neon-dash/README.md

 ### Deploy the Dashboard as a WAR File in Apache Tomcat

-**Note**:  These instructions assume that you've already installed the Neon Server and your datastores on your machine.
+**Note**:  These instructions assume that you've already installed the NUCLEUS Data Server and your datastores on your machine.

 #### 1. Perform All Initial Setup